 The Village of Mackinaw City's Recreation Center (507 West Central Avenue, Mackinaw City) has a generator, and is capable of short and longer term occupancy.
-This facility is also listed as a designated shelter site in Wilderness State Park's emergency plans, with an agreement by the Mackinaw City Manager.

 The Odawa Casino (1760 Lears Rd., Petoskey) and Odawa Hotel (1444 US-131, Petoskey) both have generators and are capable of short or long term occupancy.